jyo-02/Intel-Products-Sentiment-Analysis/Readme.md

 1. ## Web Scraper
     The `1-web-scrapers` folder contains four web scrapers designed for different platforms:

     1. ### Amazon
-        * BeautifulSoup and Splash in Docker are used to scrape reviews from all Amazon regions worldwide, including India, the US, the UK, Japan, and more.
+        * `BeautifulSoup` and `Splash` in Docker are used to scrape reviews from all Amazon regions worldwide, including India, the US, the UK, Japan, and more.
+        * Add the URL and name of the processor in a text file and run the scraper.
+        * Code location: `1-web-scrapers/1-amazon/amazon_scraper.ipynb`
+        * All the files of scraped reviews will be stored in `1-web-scrapers/5-data/amazon-dataset`

-    2. ### BestBuy & Flipkart
+    2. ### BestBuy
+        * `BeautifulSoup` is employed to scrape reviews from BestBuy.
+        * Add the URL and name of the processor in a text file and run the scraper.
+        * Code location: `1-web-scrapers/2-bestbuy/bestbuy_scraper.ipynb`
+        * All the files of scraped reviews will be stored in `1-web-scrapers/5-data/bestbuy-dataset`

+    3. ### Flipkart
-        * BeautifulSoup is employed to scrape reviews from both BestBuy and Flipkart.
+        * `BeautifulSoup` is employed to scrape reviews from Flipkart.
+        * Add the URL and name of the processor in a text file and run the scraper.
+        * Code location: `1-web-scrapers/3-flipkart/flipkart_scraper.ipynb`
+        * All the files of scraped reviews will be stored in `1-web-scrapers/5-data/flipkart-dataset`

-    3. ### Technical Reviews
+    4. ### Technical Reviews
-        * Selenium is used to scrape reviews from technical review sites such as Tom's Hardware and PCMag.
+        * `Selenium` is used to scrape reviews from technical review sites such as Tom's Hardware and PCMag.
+        * Add the names of all processors in a text file and run the scraper.
+        * Code location: `1-web-scrapers/4-technical/technical-scraper.ipynb`
+        * All the files of scraped reviews will be stored in `1-web-scrapers/5-data/technical-dataset`

-    * Save all the website links and processor names in their respective URL files.
+* Save all the website links and processor names in their respective text files.
 Run each program as needed to collect the data.

 * If there are multiple processors from a single website, then merge them all using `multimerger.ipynb` located in `1-web-scrapers/helper/multimerger.ipynb`.

 * After collecting the reviews from each website, merge all the reviews into a single dataset for analysis using `3merger.ipynb` found in `1-web-scrapers/helper/3merger.ipynb`.

+* All the reviews will be saved in a CSV file located at `1-web-scrapers/5-data/all-products-data.csv`.

 2. ## Text Preprocessing